microsoft/MicrosoftDefenderForEndpoint-API-PowerShell/README.md

 # MDATP PowerShell API samples

-Welcome to MDATP API samples repository!
+Welcome to the repository for PowerShell scripts using MDATP public API!
-This repository is a starting point for all MDATP users developers to share content and sample code in different languages that utilizes MDATP API to enhance and automate your security.
+This repository is a starting point for all MDATP users to share content and sample code in different languages that utilizes MDATP API to enhance and automate your security.

 Here are a few examples we published: